pcatach/pcatach.github.io/_posts/2024-07-28-generators.md

 ---
 layout: post
-title: "Coroutines and dog breeds"
+title: "Generators and dog breeds"
 date: 2024-07-28 10:30:00 +0000
 categories: tech
 ---

 _(I am using Python 3.12 for this.)_

-Hopefully you'll learn something about coroutines, but at the very least you'll learn how many dog breeds I know without googling.
+Hopefully you'll learn something about generators, but at the very least you'll learn how many dog breeds I know without googling.

 Let's start with a simple iterable, that is, a class that implements the `__iter__` method: